mapmeld/POI-Dough/README.md

 <li>Code new visualizations, such as <a href='http://poimark2.herokuapp.com/kansas?id=4fc578ff59e0840100000005'>crayon</a>, to apply to any map geometry.</li>
 </ul>

-About NoSQL:<br/>
-<p>Most databases are like a giant Excel sheet - each row has a set number of columns which can be used to compare it with other rows.</p>
-<p>NoSQL is more like a city - each block can have a completely different shape and function.
-A restaurant can be classified by the types of food they serve, a school can have information about number of students, and both can be classified by number of employees.
-MongoDB also has geospatial search ( listing objects closest to a point or within a set area ) making it possible to quickly find local data.</p>

 Different directions this could take:
 <ul>
 <li>Visualizations based on OSM tags or other geodata</li>